What are advanced dementia (EMI) care homes?

 How much does EMI Care cost?

-Whether it is an EMI care home or EMI nursing home, they tend to cost more than standard residential care due to specialised staffing, facility requirements, security, therapeutic activities, etc.
+EMI care tends to cost more than standard residential care due to specialised staffing, facility requirements, security, therapeutic activities, etc.

 Costs vary significantly by region.
 London and the South East of England are often much more expensive than rural or less expensive parts of the country.